| Copyright | (c) 2025 Oleksandr Zhabenko |

 Convert a socket address into an IP zone identifier.

-IPv4 addresses are rendered using fromHostAddress
+IPv4 addresses are rendered using fromHostAddress.
+IPv6 addresses are

 expanded and zero-padded for consistency.
 Any unknown or unsupported

-address formats fall back to defaultIPZone
+address formats fall back to defaultIPZone.

 Examples